 You may qualify for a bridging visa upon lodgement of your review application.
 The type of bridging visa that you qualify for (if any), along with the conditions of that visa, will depend upon your circumstances at the time that you lodged the visa application that is under review (if the review relates to a refusal decision).

-It may take the AAT several months to complete its assessment and come to a decision regarding your application.
+It may take the AAT some time to complete its assessment and come to a decision regarding your application.